 When you purchase an annuity, you’re buying an insurance contract to provide guaranteed income for yourself.
 You can purchase an annuity to benefit yourself but if you’re married, you could choose a joint and survivor annuity instead.
 Learn more about how a joint and survivor annuity works and whether one belongs in your financial plan.
+If you need more guidance, consider working with a financial advisor who can help you create that financial plan or see how any type of annuity might make sense for your long-term goals.

 Joint and Survivor Annuity Definition